iurilandolt/FDF/README.md

-for this we must define a relationship in scale, how many t_points in the x axis do we have in relation to the window width, and how many in the y axis in relation to the window height. we also need to consider that the window might not be a square, and that scaling to an aspect ratio that is not 1:1 will distort the shape of our object.
+for this we must define a relationship in scale, how many t_points in the x axis do we have in relation to the window width, and how many in the y axis in relation to the window height. we also need to consider that the window might not be a square, and that scaling to an aspect ratio that is not 1:1 will distort the shape of our object. for scaling in screens it is common to use the diagonal of the screen, i did something similar;

 	diagonal = hypot(instance->width, instance->height);
 	factor = instance->factor * W_HEIGHT / diagonal;